Jean Segura Player Props: Marlins vs. Tigers

-The Miami Marlins, including Jean Segura and his .333 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Reese Olson and the Detroit Tigers at LoanDepot park, Friday at 6:40 PM ET.
+Jean Segura -- 1-for-4 with an RBI in his most recent game -- will be in action for the Miami Marlins versus the Detroit Tigers, with Beau Brieske on the hill, on July 29 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rays.
+He had a one-hit showing in his most recent game (1-for-4) against the Tigers.

 Jean Segura Game Info & Props vs. the Tigers